graezykev/normalise-your-git-commit-and-push/steps.md

 ## Introduction

+Today's topic is about leveraging Git Hooks to stipulate the Git workflow, specifically, about linting your codes before they're committed and pushed, about normalising the commit message's format.

+**Git Hooks** are some kind of **custom scripts** when certain important actions occur.

+There are two groups of these hooks: client-side and server-side. **Client-side hooks** are triggered by operations such as committing, merging and pushing, while server-side hooks run on network operations such as receiving pushed commits.

+In this post, I mainly focus on **Client-side hooks**, the 3 hooks I'll elaborate are **pre commit**, **commit message** and **pre push**, and the central tool is [Husky](https://typicode.github.io/husky/), which makes our configuring of Git Hooks more easy and straightforward.

-Catch a glimpse of what I'm going to do in this post.
+Catch a glimpse of what I'm going to introduce in this post.

 ```mermaid